hyperrhiz/manifest-data/readme.md

 You will be prompted to enter your password for the install to proceed.

 You will also need to install the X11 framework.
 You can [download it here](http://xquartz.macosforge.org/downloads/SL/XQuartz-2.7.5.dmg).

+install.sh copies the following libraries necessary for tcpflow to run: libcairo.2.dylib libfontconfig.1.dylib libfreetype.6.dylib
+libpixman-1.0.dylib
+libpng15.15.dylib

+These files are all copied to /usr/local/lib/.

+tcpflow is copied to /usr/local/bin/.

 --------------------------------------------------------------------------------------------------------------
 ## Linux Installation ##